outtieTV/guides/2009scape/2009scape-configuration.md

 **Unit:** Days
 **Default:** `7`
-**Recommended:** Depends on required history **Requires restart:** Yes
+**Recommended:** Depends on required history
+**Restart required:** Yes

 ### Description

-Controls how long Grafana log data is retained.
+Controls how many days of old Grafana log data are retained.

-Data older than the configured number of days is pruned during server startup.
+Data older than the configured value is pruned once during server startup.

-Example:
+For example:

 ```ini
 grafana_log_ttl_days = 30
 ```

-keeps approximately 30 days of data.
+would retain approximately 30 days of data.

 ---

-# Discord/OpenRSC Webhooks
+# Discord and OpenRSC Webhooks

-The configuration contains optional webhook integrations:
+The following integrations are included but commented out by default:

 ```ini
 #discord_ge_webhook = "webhook link"